-3. Pull the tilt support lever toward you to support the engine.
+Push the tilt support knob into the clamp З. bracket to support the engine.
 WARNING!
 After tilting the outboard motor, be sure to support it with the tilt support knob or tilt support lever.
 Otherwise the outboard motor could fall back down suddenly if oil in the power trim and tilt unit or in the power tilt unit loses pressure.
 [EWM00262] NOTICE: Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.
 For more detailed information, see page 66.
 [ECM01641]

 4. Models equipped with trim rods: Once the outboard motor is supported with the tilt support lever, press the power trim and tilt switch "DN" (down) to retract the trim rods.
-NOTICE: Be sure to retract the trim rods completely during mooring.
-This protects the rods from marine growth and corrosion which could damage the power trim and tilt mechanism.
-[ECM00251]
+NOTICE: Make sure that the trim rods retracts completely during mooring.
+This protects the rods from marine growth and corrosion, which could damage the power trim and tilt mechanism.
+[ECM00252]